Paul International High School

 All PIHS scholars are required to complete a Capstone College Readiness project.
 Preparation for completing a capstone project starts in ninth grade, where students learn 21st century research skills and begin to explore global issues.
-As scholars progress through high school, they learn progressive research, communication, and presentation skills including writing, public speaking, blogging, and social media.
 In their senior year, scholars complete their capstone project by developing and presenting a real-world solution to a specific global issue.
 Past capstone projects by Paul scholars have addressed issues such as recycling, human trafficking, and the impact of parental incarceration on children.

 Student Support Services

 Paul PCS provides comprehensive intervention services that address all levels of student need.
 We implement Read and Math 180 for scholars who need additional support to master grade level standards, and we also provide multiple wraps-around services to provide students with critical academic and social-emotional support.
 For more information about this program, contact Ms. Ragin, Director of Student Support Services, at email@example.com.